suprakash3575/mini-project-sse/README.md

 * Technical documentation should be written about the API and the reminder system.
 The reminder system should be fully documented in a way that allows other engineers and stakeholders know how the system should be implemented.
-The documentation should be complete enough to be able to give an accurate estimated level of effort to complete.
+The documentation should be complete enough to be able to give an accurate estimated level of effort to complete and represent a production level system.
 The documentation can be written as markdown files or other files inside the `docs` directory or simply a link to Google or another cloud based document(s).

 * Any other documentation you think will help us in understanding your work can also go into the `docs` directory.

 * As a bonus, a future version of the application will allow account creation and login.
 Feel free to include this in your documentation, but it is not required.

 We will assess your written communication skills and your ability to communicate technical ideas from the documents you create.
 Your coding skills will be assessed from the API you create.
 Feel free to make this as complete as you wish and include any other technologies you see fit but do write the server in Node.js.
-Also, we use Hapi.js here at Unison, but you do not need to in this project.
+Also, we use Hapi.js here at Unison, host in AWS, and use mostly Serverless technologies, but you do not need to in this project.

 If you have any questions then please reach out to our HR representative.